Long-term services and supports

-Santa Clara Family Health Plan is a participating health plan in California’s new Coordinated Care Initiative (CCI), with the goal of providing long-term services and supports (LTSS) in a coordinated manner.
-To do this, LTSS benefits will be managed by Medi-Cal managed care plans beginning July 1, 2014.
-For beneficiaries with both Medicare and Medi-Cal, their LTSS benefits will be part of new Cal MediConnect plans starting January 1, 2015.
-LTSS includes a range of home and community-based services that support people living independently in the community, as well as services provided in a nursing facility.
+Santa Clara Family Health Plan (SCFHP) is a participating health plan in California's new Coordinated Care Initiative (CCI), with the goal of providing Long-Term Services and Supports (LTSS) in a coordinated manner.
+LTSS includes a range of home- and community-based services that support people living independently in the community, as well as services provided in a nursing facility.

-The CA Department of Health Care Services (DHCS) requires all Primary Care Providers (PCPs) who treat patients covered by Medi-Cal managed care plans to complete training on Long-Term Services and Supports.
-Click here to go to the LTSS training module.
+The CA Department of Health Care Services (DHCS) requires all Primary Care Providers (PCPs) who treat patients covered by Medi-Cal managed care plans to complete training on LTSS.
+View the LTSS training module.

 - Nursing care in the home